Beyond Ground States: Physics-Inspired Optimization of Excited States of Classical Hamiltonians: Results

 \subsection{Benchmark}

 For our simulations, $100$ sublattices were generated for each sublattice rank $n$ using the procedure described in Sec.~\ref{sec:svp}, and a shortest non-zero vector for each sublattice was computed using the classical enumeration implementation from the library in Ref.~\cite{fplll}.
 Following Refs.~\cite{Albrecht_2023,prokop2025heuristictimecomplexitynisq}, we then restricted our analysis to those instances in which the solution was expressible within the search space defined in \cref{eq:search_space_k} with the local dimension set to 2, i.e., each vector coefficient is either $-1$ or $0$.
+We report the number of these instances for each lattice rank $n$ in Tab.~\ref{table:performance_exclqa}, together with the corresponding solved instances, average number of shots, and approximation factors for both variants of ExcLQA.

-For comparison, we benchmark against the Metropolis-Hastings algorithm~\cite{metropolis1953equation, metropolis}, a standard physics-inspired method that efficiently samples low-energy configurations but lacks mechanisms to target specific excitations, and which we describe in detail in App.~\ref{app:metropolis}.
+For comparison, we benchmark against the Metropolis-Hastings algorithm~\cite{metropolis1953equation, metropolis}, a standard physics-inspired method that efficiently samples low-energy configurations, and which we describe in detail in App.~\ref{app:metropolis}.
+To target excited states using the Metropolis-Hastings algorithm, we introduce the same penalty term as in ExcLQA.
 In \cref{fig:solved_ratio}, we show the performance of ExcLQA relative to this baseline, which we apply to minimize the cost function in \cref{eq:fin_cost}.
 We plot the solved ratio, defined as the proportion of instances where a vector of length $\lambda_1(\Lat)$ (i.e., a shortest non-zero vector) was identified, as a function of $n$.
 The solved ratio for ExcLQA remains relatively stable with increasing sublattice rank, staying above $0.675$ and averaging approximately $0.822$.
 This empirically demonstrates effective performance despite the growing complexity.
 In contrast, the solved ratio for the Metropolis-Hastings algorithm exhibits a linear decay as the sublattice rank increases.

 Additionally, \cref{fig:shots} shows the average number of shots required by both algorithms to find a solution, where a shot refers to a single execution of each algorithm with a random perturbation of the initial state.
 In all simulations, the maximum number of shots was limited to 100.
 ExcLQA consistently requires fewer than 40 shots on average, indicating robustness across different sublattice ranks, whereas the Metropolis-Hastings algorithm shows a linear increase in the number of shots as the sublattice rank grows.